IT21314742/Python-Digital-Clock/README.md

-Yes, the content I provided is a full README file.
-However, if you're looking for something with more specific structure and organization, here's a refined version:

 Python Digital Clock
 A real-time digital clock built with Python and PyQt5.
 This project displays the current time in a readable digital format and updates every second.